-Version specifies the version of the package to restore.
-The element respects the rules of the NuGet versioning scheme.
+Version attribute specifies the version of the package to restore.
+The attribute respects the rules of the NuGet versioning scheme.
 The default behavior is an exact version match.
 For example, specifying

 IncludeAssets, ExcludeAssets and PrivateAssets

-IncludeAssets attribute specifies what assets belonging to the package specified by
+IncludeAssets attribute specifies which assets belonging to the package specified by

 <PackageReference> should be

-ExcludeAssets attribute specifies what assets belonging to the package specified by
+ExcludeAssets attribute specifies which assets belonging to the package specified by

 <PackageReference> should not

-PrivateAssets attribute specifies what assets belonging to the package specified by
+PrivateAssets attribute specifies which assets belonging to the package specified by

 <PackageReference> should be

-consumed but that they should not flow to the next project.
+consumed but not flow to the next project.
+The

 PrivateAssets is equivalent to the project.json/xproj

-These attributes can contain one or more of the following items:
+These attributes can contain one or more of the following items, separated by the semicolon